 When you compare plans through HealthCare.gov or a state exchange, Catastrophic health insurance will appear in the list of plans available to you if you qualify for this option.

 Catastrophic plans are only available during the annual open enrollment period or during a special enrollment period if you are eligible for one.
 You can purchase this coverage through HealthCare.gov or a state-based exchange.

 If you are older than 30, you will need to follow the steps necessary to claim an exemption, and you may be required to submit proof when applying for coverage.

 Again, only if you qualify for an exemption.
-Otherwise, individuals older than 30 do not qualify for catastrophic health insurance and will need to consider an Obamacare plan or other non-ACA health benefits such as short-term medical or hospital plans.
+Otherwise, individuals older than 30 do not qualify for Catastrophic health insurance and will need to consider another ACA-compliant plan or alternative health insurance (non-ACA-compliant) such as short term medical.